mauromotion/mauromotion_com/src/content/posts/2025-01-07-I-started-self-hosting.md

 The apps that didn't make it to the great docker purge were two read-it-later apps.
 Mostly because after using Linkding I realiesed I don't really need a read-it-later app at all.
 I can just save the bookmark and then maybe use Firefox or Safari built in readers if I fancy a cleaner layout to read a long article.

-So Wallabag spinned for a bit on my server but it also felt very clunky and old, in many UI/UX ways.
-I briefly tried Readerdeck as well, which is an upcoming alternative to Wallabag, and while feeling better than Wallabag in many fronts, it still felt *undercooked*.
+So [Wallabag](https://wallabag.org/) spinned for a bit on my server but it also felt very clunky and old, in many UI/UX ways.
+I briefly tried [Readeck](https://readeck.org/en/) as well, which is an upcoming alternative to Wallabag, and while feeling better than Wallabag in many fronts, it still felt *undercooked*.

 ## To expose or not to expose?
 VPN is the answer!